Help your body flush out toxins and boost your immune system with a ginger detox salt bath.

 These simple to make bath salts are a great option for natural and simple relaxation that also helps fight cold symptoms all in the daily ritual of bathing.

 Now, let’s remember that nourishing food and drink is the best way to keep our bodies running at their best but we can all use a little extra help now and then especially when flu season rolls around and a homemade ginger detox bath soak is a great way to do just that!

 Sweat it Out

 A nice hot bath with the addition of ginger can induce sweating.
 In fact, a ginger bath can sometimes make a person sweat for an up to an hour after.
-Keep that in mind when getting dressed (maybe stay in a robe) after using these detoxifying bath salts.
+Keep that in mind when getting dressed (maybe stay in a robe).

 Pull Out Impurities

-Epsom salts have long been revered for their ability to pull impurities from the body.
-They also happen to be soothing to sore muscles and body aches.
-The magnesium contained in epsom salts can be absorbed through the skin and has numerous benefits to our body and mind.
+Epsom salts (magnesium sulfate) have long been revered for their ability to pull impurities from the body.
+They also happen to be an excellent remedy for soothing joint pain, sore muscles, and body aches.
+The magnesium contained in Epsom salts can be absorbed through the skin and has numerous benefits to our body and mind including helping us sleep.

 For folks with extremely sensitive skin, the ginger might prove to be irritating.
 Test a small bit in a bath first before adding an entire 1/2 cup.